navidcy/IntrinsicOceanicLFVariabilityUOHC/README.md

-# Intrinsic oceanic decadal variability of upper-ocean heat content
+# Notebooks for "Intrinsic oceanic decadal variability of upper-ocean heat content"

 A repository with Jupyter notebooks that reproduce the analyses and figures included in the manuscript